psycopg/psycopg2/doc/src/connection.rst

         execution: the methods `commit()` or `rollback()` must be manually invoked to terminate the transaction.

+        The autocommit mode is useful to execute commands requiring to be run outside a transaction, such as :sql:`CREATE DATABASE` or :sql:`VACUUM`.

         The default is `!False` (manual commit) as per DBAPI specification.

         .. warning::